ISTQB Certified Tester Foundation Level e-learning

 ISTQB Certified Tester Foundation Level (CTFL) exam.

 The Foundation Level exam is comprised of 40 multiple-choice questions, with a pass mark grade of 65% to be completed within 60 minutes.
-Participants that take the exam not in their spoken language, will receive additional 25% time, for a total of 75 minutes.
+Participants that take the exam not in their spoken language will receive additional 25% time, a total of 75 minutes.

 This course explores not just why the requirements matter, but how to gather the right requirements, document them effectively and ensure that they are properly implemented.
 It explores the roles of the requirements engineer and business analyst both in ferreting out the requirements and interacting with the project team to ensure the customer gets the product they want and need.